Updated: Apr 25, 2022

-A little more than a year after its creation with support from TBR, a state judicial pilot project is succeeding in its goal: It’s moving dozens of complex business lawsuits through the court system more quickly, speeding up justice for all.
+A little more than a year after its creation with support from the Roundtable, a state judicial pilot project is succeeding in its goal: It’s moving dozens of complex business lawsuits through the court system more quickly, speeding up justice for all.

 lower costs for litigants;